Layr-Labs/eigenlayer-contracts/docs/AVS-Guide.md

 ![Doc Outline](./images/middleware_outline_doc.png)

 # Introduction
 In designing EigenLayer, the EigenLabs team aspired to make minimal assumptions about the structure of AVSs built on top of it.
 If you are getting started looking at EigenLayer's codebase, the `Slasher.sol` contains most of the logic that actually mediates the interactions between EigenLayer and AVSs.
 Additionally, there is a general-purpose [/middleware/ folder][middleware-folder-link], which contains code that can be extended, used directly, or consulted as a reference in building an AVS on top of EigenLayer.
+Note that there will be a single, EigenLayer-owned, `Slasher.sol` contract, but all the `middleware` contracts are AVS-specific and need to be deployed separately by AVS teams.

 ## Important Terminology
 - **Tasks** - A task in EigenLayer is the smallest unit of work that operators commit to perform when serving an AVS.
 These tasks may be associated with one or more slashing conditions applicable to the AVS.
-- **Strategies** - A strategy in EigenLayer is a contract that holds staker deposits, i.e. it controls one or more restaked asset(s).
+- **Strategies** - A strategy in EigenLayer is a contract that holds staker deposits, i.e. it controls one or more asset(s) that can be restaked.
 At launch EigenLayer will feature only simple strategies which may hold a single token.
 However, EigenLayer's strategy design is flexible and open, and in the future strategies could be deployed which implement more complex logic, including DeFi integrations.
 - **Quorums** - A quorum in EigenLayer is a grouping of specific kinds of stake who opt into an AVS while satisfying a particular trait.
 Examples of such trait could be stETH stakers or native stakers.
 The purpose of having a quorum is that an AVS can customize the makeup of their security offering by choosing which kinds of stake/security they would like to utilize.

 # Key Design Considerations
 1. *Decomposition into "Tasks"*: <br/>
     EigenLayer assumes that an AVS manages tasks that are executed over time by a registered operator.
 Each task is associated with the time period during which the AVS's operators' stakes are placed "at stake", i.e. potentially subject to slashing.
 Examples of tasks could be:
-    - A “DataStore” in the context of EigenDA
+    - Hosting and serving a “DataStore” in the context of EigenDA
     - Posting a state root of another blockchain for a bridge service

-2. *Stake is “At Stake” on Tasks for a Finite Duration*: <br/>
+2. *Stake is "At Stake" on Tasks for a Finite Duration*: <br/>
     It is assumed that every task (eventually) resolves.
 Each operator places their stake in EigenLayer “at stake” on the tasks that they perform.
 In order to “release” the stake (e.g. so the operator can withdraw their funds), these tasks need to eventually resolve.
 It is RECOMMENDED, but not required that a predefined duration is specified in the AVS contract for each task.
 As a guideline, the EigenLabs team believes that the duration of a task should be aligned with the longest reasonable duration that would be acceptable for an operator to keep funds “at stake”.
-An AVS builder should recognize that extending the duration of a task may impose significant negative externalities on the stakers of EigenLayer, and may disincentivize stakers opting-in to serving their application.
+An AVS builder should recognize that extending the duration of a task may impose significant negative externalities on the stakers of EigenLayer, and may disincentivize operators from opting-in to serving their application (so that they can attract more delegated stakes).

 3. *Services Slash Only Objectively Attributable Behavior*: <br/>
     EigenLayer is built to support slashing as a result of an on-chain-checkable, objectively attributable action.
 An AVS SHOULD slash in EigenLayer only for such provable and attributable behavior.
-It is expected that operators will be very hesitant to opt-in to services that slash for other types of behavior, and other services may even choose to exclude operators who have opted-into serving one or more AVSs with such “subjective slashing conditions”, as these slashing conditions present a significant challenge for risk modeling, and may be perceived as more dangerous in general.
+It is expected that operators will be very hesitant to opt-in to services that slash for other types of behavior, and other services may even choose to exclude operators who have opted-in to serving one or more AVSs with such “subjective slashing conditions”, as these slashing conditions present a significant challenge for risk modeling, and may be perceived as more dangerous in general.
 Some examples of on-chain-checkable, objectively attributable behavior:
     - double-signing a block in Ethereum, but NOT inactivity leak;
     - proofs-of-custody in EigenDA, but NOT a node ceasing to serve data;
     - a node in a light-node-bridge AVS signing an invalid block from another chain.